fraktalio/fstore-sql/README.md

 # fstore-sql (event-store, based on `postgres`)

-This project offers a seamless platform for efficiently prototyping event-sourcing and event-streaming without the need for additional infrastructural components.
+This project offers a seamless SQL model for efficiently prototyping event-sourcing and event-streaming by using Postgres database.

 **Check the [schema.sql](schema.sql) and [extensions.sql](extensions.sql)!
 It is all there!** No additional tools, frameworks, or programming languages are required at this level.